 At last night’s debate amongst Republican candidates for the U.S. Senate seat currently held by Orrin Hatch (and to which he is seeking re-election for a seventh term), a question was asked of the three candidates present regarding the National Defense Authorization Act of 2012.

-, Senator Hatch dismissed any concern that the powers purportedly granted to the President under that bill were unconstitutional and worrisome.
+In his remarks, Senator Hatch dismissed any concern that the powers purportedly granted to the President under that bill were unconstitutional and worrisome.
 “Habeas corpus hasn’t been done away with,” he said.
 “And I have to say, some of the worries that some of the far right conservatives have are misplaced.
 I assure you, nobody’s going to be mistreated under the NDAA.”
 Just seconds later he restated his point once more to emphasize his position: “I can assure you that habeas corpus is not done away with—that’s a constitutional principle we have abided by.”

 This position is not an uncommon one; many of the NDAA’s supporters have offered a justification for their vote that amounts to little more than “trust me!”
 Mitt Romney, who has endorsed Senator Hatch for re-election, essentially said that very thing when asked in a recent debate about whether he would have signed the bill into law as President.
 After noting that he would have signed it, Romney emphasized the importance of having this type of tool available—the indefinite detention of anyone suspected of being or supporting a terrorist in any capacity.
 To apparently ameliorate the concerns of the critics, Romney offered this response: